Chinese Eggplant with Garlic Sauce

 Once the eggplant is sautéed, immediately add your sauce and stir to combine.
 The cornstarch in the sauce will help it thicken up and turn into a beautiful garlicky glaze.
 Continue cooking over medium high heat until the sauce has reduce and the eggplant is ready to serve!

-The cooking process for the sauce is FAST so it’s a great idea to premix your sauce together, then add it straight into the pan!
+Premix Your Sauce – The cooking process for the Garlic Sauce is FAST so it’s a great idea to premix your sauce together, then add it straight into the pan!
 The corn starch will help thicken the sauce into that velvety texture that Chinese restaurants made so famous.

 Chinese Eggplant with Garlic Sauce